ardriveapp/ardrive-cli/README.md

 ardrive drive-info -d "c7f87712-b54e-4491-bc96-1c5fa7b1da50" | jq -r '.rootFolderId'
 ```

-By default, the single `upload-file` command will skip name conflicts found.
-To override this behavior and make a new revision of a file, use the `--replace` option:
+By default, the single `upload-file` command will `--upsert` on name conflicts found.
+This means that when it finds a file in the destination folder with the same name, it will compare the last modified dates of that file and the file to upload.
+If they are matching, the upload will be skipped, otherwise the upload will be added as a new revision.

+To override this behavior, use the `--replace` option to always make new revisions of a file or the `--skip` option to always skip the upload on name conflicts:

 ```shell
 ardrive upload-file --replace --local-file-path /path/to/file.txt  --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -w /path/to/wallet.json